adamparker75/Lumley-U16s/README.md

 ## _**UX**_

-I designed the website with a mobile first approach, I wanted it to be easy to navigate and have a similar structure to each page, this is so that users feel a familiarity with each page they are viewing. <br> The colours were chosen as I feel they work well with the club colours of Red, Black and White.
+I designed the website with a mobile first approach, I wanted it to be easy to navigate and have a similar structure to each page, this is so that users feel a familiarity with each page they are viewing. <br> The colours were chosen as I feel they work well with the club colours of red, black and white.

 ### _**Target Audience**_